nifyacorp/NIFYA-Master/FIXES-SUMMARY.md

 3. Fix authentication issues in the BOE Parser
 4. Implement end-to-end testing for the notification pipeline

+### API Endpoints
+1. Added missing `shareSubscription` and `removeSubscriptionSharing` methods in the subscription service
+2. Created migration script to ensure the `subscription_shares` table exists
+3. Fixed email preferences endpoints on frontend to match backend implementations
+4. Verified existence and implementation of notification statistics and activity endpoints

 ## Documentation
 - Updated AUTH-HEADER-GUIDE.md with authentication best practices
 - Created FIX-SUBSCRIPTION-ISSUE.md to document the subscription fix
 - Updated CLAUDE.md with current architecture information
+- Added DB migration for subscription sharing tables